ravi-gopalan/ipl_analysis/README.md

 ## Understanding Data
 IPL Data in Kaggle was available only till 2017.
 I then looked at Cricsheet and got a zip file for all 12 years.
 Data however was in the YAML format.
 Google Colab was used for GPU and Kaggle API was used to download data from within Colab.
+There are 3 files in the Github repo
+1. `Readme.md` (this file)
+2. `ipl_yaml_data_processing.ipynb` - a file that is used to convert the raw YAML data files into 2 `csv` files providing summary and detailed information
+3. `ipl_analysis.ipynb` - this file processes he 2 csv files provided into meaningful data, analysis, insights and a predictive model

 ### Data was downloaded from cricsheet.org as YAML files
 * 756 YAML files were processed - one for each IPL match